Transfer learning in hybrid classical-quantum neural networks: Examples

 Given an input point of coordinates ${\bf x}=(x_1,x_2)$, the classification is done according to ${\rm argmax} ( {\bf y})$, where ${\bf y}=(y_1,y_2)$ is the output of the dressed quantum circuit \eqref{eq:dressed_242}.

 For training and testing the model, the dataset has been divided into 2000 training points (pale-colored in Fig.~\ref{fig:spirals}) and 200 test points (sharp-colored in Fig.~\ref{fig:spirals}).
-As typical in classification problems, the cross entropy (implicitly preceded by a LogSoftMax layer) was used as a loss function and minimized via the Adam optimizer \cite{kingma2014adam}.
+As typical in classification problems, the cross entropy (implicitly preceded by a LogSoftMax layer) was used as a loss function.
+The LogSoftMax layer acts as $y_j \rightarrow {\hat p_j} = e^{y_j}/(e^{y_1} + e^{y_2})$, such that $\{\hat p_j\}$ is a valid probability distribution for $j=1,2$.
+The predicted distribution $\{\hat p_j\}$ should approximate the true one $\{p_j\}$, which in this example is given by: $\{p_1=1,\, p_2=0\}$, if $\bf x$ belongs to the red class; $\{p_1=0,\, p_2=1\}$, if $\bf x$ belongs to the blue class.
+The cross entropy loss function is defined as:

+where the average $\mathbb{E}$ is with respect to the train/test datasets.
+The right-hand-side of Eq.~\eqref{eq:cross_entropy} was minimized via the Adam optimizer \cite{kingma2014adam}.
 A total number of 1000 training iterations were performed, each of them with a batch size of 10 input samples.
 The numerical simulation was done through the PennyLane software platform \cite{bergholm2018pennylane}.

 The results are reported in Fig.~\ref{fig:spirals}, where the dressed quantum network is also compared with an entirely classical counterpart in which the quantum circuit is replaced by a classical layer, i.e., $C=L_{4 \rightarrow 2} \circ L_{4 \rightarrow 4} \circ L_{2 \rightarrow 4}$.
 The corresponding accuracy, i.e., the fraction of test points correctly classified, is $0.97$ for the dressed quantum circuit and $0.85$ for the classical network.